raspberrypilearning/create-scratch-account/en/step_1.md

 ![image showing final dialogue box with Get Started at the bottom](images/start.png)

-- At some point you will need to go to your email and confirm your email account.
+- At some point, you will need to go to your email inbox and confirm your email address.

 ![image showing prompt to confirm the email address](images/confirm.png)